-

 Composition of Mexidol®

 The active ingredient is ethylmethylhydroxypyridine succinate.
-1 mL of the solution contains 50 mg of ethylmethylhydroxypyridine succinate.
-2 mL vial contains 100 mg of ethylmethylhydroxypyridine succinate.
+Each 1 ml of solution contains 50 mg of ethylmethylhydroxypyridine succinate.
+Each 2 ml ampoule contains 100 mg of ethylmethylhydroxypyridine succinate.

 Other excipients include sodium metabisulfite and water for injection.